opendxl/opendxl-streaming-client-python/doc/sdk/basicconsumeexample.rst

         CHANNEL_USERNAME = "me"
         CHANNEL_PASSWORD = "secret"
         CHANNEL_CONSUMER_GROUP = "mcafee_investigator_events"
+        #  Path to a CA bundle file containing certificates of trusted CAs.
+The CA
+        #  bundle is used to validate that the certificate of the server being connected
+        #  to was signed by a valid authority.
+If set to an empty string, the server
+        #  certificate is not validated.
+        VERIFY_CERTIFICATE_BUNDLE = ""

 For testing purposes, you can use the ``fake_consumer_service`` Python tool embedded in the OpenDXL Streaming Consumer Client SDK to start up a local